 Your private information is a commodity these days thanks to social media websites like Facebook and Instagram.
 Scammers are also utilizing these platforms to collect your personal information.

 One such scam involves a fake Facebook travel page that mimics a real Facebook page from a legitimate company.
-The scammer will then post fake promotions and deals for tickets or accommodations and only giving you access to these deals when you sign up or fill in your personal information.
+The scammer will then post fake promotions and deals for tickets or accommodations and only give you access to these deals when you sign up or fill in your personal information.

 Once your personal information has been collected, the scammer will then sell this information to a third party.
 Depending on how much information you gave away, this could make you more vulnerable to identity theft and other attacks.

 FixMeTip: to protect yourself from these type of scams, always be careful what personal information you are giving out.
-You can also create an Email address specifically for receiving marketing emails from companies and businesses you frequent.
+You can also create an email address specifically for receiving marketing emails from companies and businesses you frequent.

 More Tips To Keep Yourself Safe

 Making an online booking?
 The first detail to check before you give away your credit card information is the website’s URL link.
 All websites with secure payment practices should have the ‘HTTPS’ before their website address.
 This indicates the data sent between your browser and the website is secure.
 For an added layer of encryption check out NordVPN here.
+It encrypts all your internet data so no one can get their hands on your personal information.

 For example, when purchasing a FixMeStick, you should be on https://app.fixmestick.com/store/.